Apply Before October 15, 2022!

 Nomination Criteria & Eligibility

-A Builders Code Champion creates and maintains an outstanding workplace that supports the safety and protection of all employees, and is committed to advancing and retaining women in trades.
+A Builders Code Champion creates and maintains an outstanding workplace that supports the safety and protection of all employees, and is committed to advancing and retaining women and other equity-deserving groups in trades.
 These employers are a positive example in the industry, demonstrating policies and practices that are worth imitating.
 Successful nominees will demonstrate:

-- Leadership: demonstrating commitment to advancing and retaining tradeswomen.
+- Leadership: demonstrating commitment to advancing and retaining a diverse workforce.

 - Being a role model in the industry: attracting the best talent, improving the quality of work, increasing productivity and innovation.